 Burera is one of the twin lakes of the Gorilla Highlands region and a fabulous destination to get the pulse of rural Rwanda.
 Once frequented by dugout canoes, it is now ruled by fishing vessels and motorboats.
 This flagship among Lake Burera activities consists of a ride to three of its six islands, each with a strikingly different community, and a cultural walk into a mining village on its northern shore.

-- sorghum and banana beer brewing with Wolfram miners
+- drink sorghum and banana beer with Wolfram miners

-- incredible stories of kings who walked on water and farted dramatically
+- hear incredible stories of kings who walked on water and farted dramatically

 duration: 5-6 hours; difficulty: moderate